cristiandrami/CyberSecResources/notes/System and application security/challenges/Hardware/Hardware.md

     ebreak
 ```

+The base64 for this "code" is `NxP//xMDAwC3E///k4MDEKsgoCRjymMAAy8DAIsCfwATA0MAb/Af/3MAEAA=`

-The result of this "code" is:
+The result is:
 ```
 10000293
 0058fc63